ManelKimouche/Netflix-MyCloneVersion/README.md

 # Netflix-MyCloneVersion
-This Project is a Netflix Clone Algeria using HTML, CSS ,JS & Jquery.
+This Project is a Clone Varsion of Netflix Algeria using HTML, CSS ,JS & Jquery for beginners.
 Enjoy!